AdobeDocs/journey-optimizer.it-IT/help/using/configuration/manage-suppression-list.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_suppression_list_download"
 >title="Export the list as a CSV file"
->abstract="To download the suppression list, Qou can either export the current list by generating a new file, or download the file that was previously generated."
+>abstract="To download the suppression list, you can either export the current list by generating a new file, or download the file that was previously generated."
 -->

 Per esportare l’elenco di soppressione come file CSV, segui la procedura seguente: